On-Point-RND/Structured-Sparse-Activations-Inference/README.md

 # LLM_activation_pruning
-Code for pruning of input activations to speed up of LLMs
+Code for pruning of input activations to speed up of LLMs.

 ## Environment
 To set up the environment, use the Docker container for PyTorch 2.6.0 with CUDA 12.4.